shaishguni/shaishguni/README.md

 ## Bio

 <p>
-I am  a full stack developer normally focused in making new startup and promoting it in remote and developing countries.He is a experience developer with enough skills on Python , Javascript , Dart.
+I am  a full stack developer normally focused in making new startup and promoting it in remote and developing countries.I am a experience developer with enough skills on Python , Javascript , Dart.
 I am  into developing a decentralized social media to share experience on certain topics.